Articles

 Quote-Based / Tiered Model:

 For a hospitality business with 50 employees, expect approximately $300 - $500/month depending on contract terms and feature selection.
-No free tier is available, and trial periods may be offered upon request.
-Contact SAP Litmos for a tailored quote.
+SAP Litmos does not advertise a free tier, and pricing transparency is limited.
+Contact their sales team for a tailored quote.

 Pros of SAP Litmos: